Ujjwal0501/hallucinators/README.md

 * Clone the repository
 * Change working directory to the newly cloned directory
-* To install nodejs dependencies, run the following command: `npn install`
+* To install nodejs dependencies, run the following command: `npm install`
 * To install required python dependencies, run: `pip install` or `pip3 install`
 * To run the server, type `nodemon` in terminal
 * You can search the website in web browser on localhost:3000